jurinva/checkhttps/README.md

-# checksslexpire
+# checkhttps
 The script to check the validity period of SSL certificate site and send notifications

 ## Features

-Currently checksslexpire is able to:
+Currently checkhttps is able to:
 - Send notifications to Slack
 - Send notifications to Telegram
 - Adds a task to run itself in Cron
+- Can be run on host or in docker

+Future feteatures:

+- Send notifications by emails
+- Renew letsencrypt certificate

 ## License